-The IRS will tax benefits from the premium that the employer paid.
+The IRS will tax benefits from employer-paid premiums.
 (Again, no one paid taxes on this portion of the premium yet, so the employee must pay taxes out of any benefits received.)
 But the employee may not need to pay taxes on the portion they paid for.
 If the employee paid this premium from taxed earnings, they have already paid the required taxes and are entitled to benefits without being taxed on them.

 An LTD plan can pay benefits on many different schedules.
 A claimant might receive weekly or monthly payments for a set time.
 In other cases, there might be a lump sum settlement for the total amount of benefits due under the policy.
 Recipients pay taxes on lump-sum settlements in the same way as any other LTD benefit.

-If the purchaser pays the premiums for the plan with taxed funds, the benefits are not taxable.
+If the purchaser pays the disability insurance premiums for the plan with taxed funds, the benefits are not taxable.
 The settlement benefits are taxable if they paid the premiums with untaxed funds (such as pre-tax earnings).
 The taxes on a large settlement can be staggering.
-Employees must also consider paying their premiums with post-tax dollars to avoid a burdensome tax bill on a lump sum settlement.
+Employees must also consider paying their premiums with after-tax dollars to avoid a burdensome tax bill on a lump sum settlement.

 LTD vs. Social Security Disability Income (SSDI)